Ficool

 She left.

 Caleb stood there longer than the others.
 He had heard the older voice on his earpiece in the simulation arena.
-He had felt the gold panel come down on his HUD.
-He had been told, in a tone that was polite and was the politeness of a man who could afford it, that his stalker's keeper apologized for the inconvenience.
+The gold panel had come down on his HUD.
+A polite man with the kind of calm money bought had apologized for his stalker's inconvenience.

 Out on the tarmac the drop-ships were already warm.
 The rotors threw gravel against the chain link.
 Tali was leaning against one of the hydraulic struts with a bag against her hip.